-If they have indicated a lot of SEO knowledge, then you could be simple in your usage of this language.
-However for nearly all clients, you should explain SEO in a way that's easy to understand.
+If they have indicated a lot of SEO knowledge, you could be simple in using this language.
+However, for nearly all clients, you should explain SEO in a way that’s easy to understand.

 The simplest way to describe SEO to your client is through simple analogies.

 A good deal of everything you do to SEO concerns gaining traffic to your client’s website.
 When they ask about the significance of backlinks, explain the concept to them as being just like a vote or a mention.

 If 40 people refer you to a pizzeria, then you’ll trust that place far more than if only one or two folks refer you there.
 Google is the same: if 40 people link to you one person, Google trusts you more.

 Then you can describe backlink quality.